ember-nexus/api/docs/api-endpoints/element/delete-element.md

 ### **🔴 Error 404**

-Error 404 is thrown if the element to be deleted does not exist, or if the use does not have permissions to delete the element.
+Error 404 is thrown if the element to be deleted does not exist or if the user does not have permission to delete the element.

 <div class="code-title">Response Headers</div>